Shapsty/SeedMod/README.md

 1. ShowWorldChanges only loops through the first for loop 175 and doesnt loop through any of the embedded loops

 # TODO
-1. Make SimpleBlockMap
+1. Improve SimpleBlockMap
-2. Actually do the SeedOverlay command
+2. Fix the SeedOverlay command
-This requires well doing it, we should start off just by printing all of the blocks that dont match into chat before we try and render them.
+Fix the for loop issue mentioned in `Issues`, we should start off just by printing all of the blocks that dont match into chat before we try and render them.

 3. Render the SeedOverlay